Alternating conditional expectations

-Alternating conditional expectations (ACE) is an algorithm to find the optimal transformations between the response variable and predictor variables in regression analysis.
+In statistics, Alternating Conditional Expectations (ACE) is a nonparametric algorithm used in regression analysis to find the optimal transformations for both the outcome (response) variable and the input (predictor) variables.

+For example, in a model that tries to predict house prices based on size and location, ACE helps by figuring out if, for instance, transforming the size (maybe taking the square root or logarithm) or the location (perhaps grouping locations into categories) would make the relationship easier to model and lead to better predictions.
+The algorithm iteratively adjusts these transformations until it finds the ones that maximize the predictive power of the regression model.

 Introduction

-In statistics, nonlinear transformation of variables is commonly used in practice in regression problems.
-Alternating conditional expectations (ACE) is one of the methods to find those transformations that produce the best fitting additive model.
+In statistics, a nonlinear transformation of variables is commonly used in practice in regression problems.
+ACE is one of the methods to find those transformations that produce the best fitting additive model.
 Knowledge of such transformations aids in the interpretation and understanding of the relationship between the response and predictors.

-ACE transform the response variable $Y$ and its predictor variables, $X_i$ to minimize the fraction of variance not explained.
-The transformation is nonlinear and is obtained from data in an iterative way.
+ACE transforms the response variable $Y$ and its predictor variables, $X_i$ to minimize the fraction of variance not explained.
+The transformation is nonlinear and is iteratively obtained from data.